Skip to main content

 The minimum size for a table should be 2 columns and 3 rows (including a column header), but if your table is this small it may be better as normal text.

 Try to use a maximum of 4 columns.
 Depending on the text these can usually be comfortably displayed on a smartphone screen.
-If it looks like too much, think about splitting your data between tables.
+If there are more than 4 columns check the whole table is visible and prints properly.

 Using the table tool in Drupal

-To insert a table in a content paragraph:
+To insert an empty table in a content paragraph:

 1. select the table icon in the toolbar